createdbydesu/study/README.md

 }

 I'm open to hear some typs, guidelines and talk about these and another matters.
-For this, fallow me on Instagram @devcansado_
+For this, fallow me on Instagram <a href="https://www.instagram.com/_devcansado/">@_devcansado</a>

 I hope you enjoy to see my progress :)